OutSystems/docs-product/src/setup-maintain/setup/features-unavailable.md

 ---
 There are some feature differences between this new version and your existing Service Studio.
 The following features are currently unavailable in the cross-platform Service Studio:

-* In the Entity Editor, the “Is Multitenant” property is not available.
+* In the Entity Editor, the **Is Multitenant** property is not available.

 * The Export to an Image feature of the flow editor for actions, processes, and UI flows is not available.

 * In the Data Editor, when renaming a data type in a structure, the data type is not automatically updated.

-In the Expression Editor, when an autocomplete item is selected, the Scope Tree selection is not synchronized with the selected item.
+* In the Expression Editor, when an autocomplete item is selected, the Scope Tree selection is not synchronized with the selected item.

 * Right-click menu, double-click, and drag and drop functionality is not available for the Breadcrumb widget.